De-addiction Treatment Without Medication & Rehabilitation

 Online Payments are accepted here!

-You may pay the fee through Paytm on the contact number +919876231991 OR through your credit or debit cards OR by transferring the amount to the mentioned Bank Account:
+You may pay the fee through Paytm on the contact number +919876231991 OR through any UPI App OR by transferring the amount to the mentioned Bank Account:

 Bank Account Details